 Now let’s see how a team in a company can work collaboratively using an Internal Wiki.
 Let’s say a team has for 4 departments of people: Product Managers, Designers, Developers, and Marketing team.

-Creating and Organising content:
+Creating and Organizing content:

 The four departments are the categories and content to the specific departments are the articles.
 Go to Dashboard -> Helpie Kb Wiki -> Add Category.
 Create all the four departments (Product Managers, Designers, Developers, Marketing team) as categories.

 Next, create an article under Dashboard -> Helpie Kb Wiki -> Add new article.
 You can create a title and fill the content here.
 You will find the four categories you have created in the right end.
 You can assign the article to its specific categories by just ticking the checkbox of its specific department.

 Once you have created all the contents for these four departments, you can view all of them neatly organized automatically in the Main Page.
 To view it, go to Dashboard -> Helpie KB Wiki -> Helpie settings -> Visit Main Page.

 It will take you to the Main page where you can see all your content neatly organized according to its category.
 You can also change the view of your listing.
 They basically have three listing styles: Boxed, Boxed1, and Modern.
 You can select any one as you wish.
 To set this, go to Dashboard -> Helpie KB Wiki -> Helpie settings -> Main Page Categories Listing Style.
 Under this, you will have the three options which we mentioned earlier.

 One of the core features that an Internal Wiki should have is the ability to let your team members work together by letting them access and edit content from the front-end.

 Helpie does this job perfectly for you by letting the users add/edit content from the front end without the need to access the backend.
 They have a special front-end editor which comes with two types of editors.